 Or: A Skeptic’s Journey

 I have followed this topic for about as long as anyone, ever since it first emerged as an item of academic interest in the mid-1980s.
 For years I was very much on board with the narrative of “More CO2 = warmer climate” because it seemed to make sense and, well, we probably ought to be weaning ourselves off of fossil fuels anyway.
 But my faith in this simple equivalence began to waver as the small but growing, rather vocal anti-carbon movement took on an increasingly strident tone, signaling the ascendance of passion over reason.
-The heated rhetoric, waxing apocalyptic, seemed overblown and far out of sync with reality.
-It didn’t add up, and so I began to have doubts.
+The apocalyptic rhetoric seemed overblown and far out of sync with reality, at least as I understood it.
+It just didn’t add up, and so I began to have doubts.

 But it’s not enough just to say “I’m not so sure about that,” and let it go.
 You have to be able to back it up.
 So I immersed myself in the subject, became familiar with the physics, brushed up on the history and geology, read and researched until it felt like I had a pretty good handle on the thing.
 Ultimately, the assertion that humans were dangerously overheating the planet simply fell apart under close examination.
 There was no there, there; it was all smoke and mirrors and hype.
 I assumed that this would soon become common knowledge, and that as a consequence interest in Global Warming would fade away.